schananas/reactive-stock-market/README.md

     + Using Reactor most parallelism and concurrency in project is carefully handled.
     + Operations are optimised to execute in parallel when possible.
 For example orders of single asset are executed sequentially, but orders of different assets are executed in parallel.

+- **DDD**
+    + The goal of domain-driven design (DDD) is to establish a ubiquitous language and detailed understanding of the business needs and processes
+    + This will allow the business domain experts -- those most familiar with the stock trading domain and the role our business has in it -- to communicate their domain knowledge with the rest of the team.
+    + Event storming and DDD allow us to model our system in an asynchronous way, which is suitable for reactive, cloud-native systems analysis and design.

 - **CQRS**
     + Greatly simplifies architecture, scalability and modularity
     + Model order requests as commands.
 Command handlers validates request and then either accepts or reject order request.